coffee makers icon

 Pros

-• 11 one-touch drinks that are customizable
+• 11 (customizable) one-touch drinks

-• Dual bean hopper system
+• Dual bean hoppers

-• “Bean Adapt” technology to get the best flavor from your beans
+• “Bean Adapt” technology to get the best flavor

 Cons